TanmayMehta-ml/Quora-Question-Pairs/README.md

 Discover how my NLP model revolutionizes the way users interact with Quora, creating a seamless and engaging experience.
 Here's how my cutting-edge NLP techniques have transformed the platform:

-### Duplicate Content Filtering
+- Duplicate Content Filtering

-Eliminate clutter and ensure a high-quality user experience by accurately identifying duplicate question pairs.
-My NLP model efficiently filters out redundant content, streamlining the user's journey.

-### Recommended Questions
+- Recommended Questions

-With semantic similarity at its core, my model intelligently suggests relevant questions to users, providing a personalized touch to every interaction.

-### Improved Search Functionality
+- Improved Search Functionality

-Harnessing the power of advanced feature engineering and tokenization, my NLP model delivers precise and relevant search results, ensuring users find what they are looking for effortlessly.

-### Quality Control and Moderation
+- Quality Control and Moderation

-Automated flagging of potential duplicates enables efficient content moderation, enhancing the platform's reliability and credibility.

-### Enhanced Question Suggestions
+- Enhanced Question Suggestions

-Empower users with real-time question completion suggestions based on popular queries, enriching their experience and encouraging active participation.

 ## Diving into the Project 📚